Dairy Free Me

 Which restaurant to choose?

 You will find that it's easier to avoid dairy and eggs in some types of restaurants than others.
-Pub meals and bar food normally have "things with chips" such as steak, which can be a safe option.
+Pub meals and bar food normally have "things with chips", which can be a safe option.
 You would need to check whether anything is cooked in butter, for example it's quite common for vegetables to be buttered.

 In general, oriental cuisines tend not to contain milk products by default.
 These restaurants can be great for a dairy-free diet, as you often have lots to choose from.
 If you can't eat eggs then here are some things to watch out for: